geoscixyz/em/content/geophysical_surveys/dcr/physics.rst

 `[Press play]` Note the behaviour of the current lines as the point source passes over the conductor.
-The current density increases inside the sphere but decreases around it, which is often referred to as :ref:`current channeling<dc_e_field>`.
+The current density increases inside the sphere but decreases around it; this is often referred to as :ref:`current channeling<dc_e_field>`.
 Conversely, current lines get deflected around the resistor.

 `[Pause]` The accumulation of charges occurs at the interface between conductivity contrasts.
-Important to note the difference in polarity between the conductive and resistive anomaly as predicted by the :ref:`theory<bound_charge_Q>`.
+Note the difference in polarity between the conductive and resistive anomaly as predicted by the :ref:`theory<bound_charge_Q>`.
+Also note how the spatial distribution of charges on the spheres changes as the current source is moved.

  .. raw:: html
     :file: images/TwoSphere_Current_Anim.html